- Training & Events

 The objectives of the Network are to:

-Facilitate the sharing of knowledge, best practice and lessons learned between members of the network, across different industries, disciplines and geographical locations.
+Facilitate the sharing of knowledge, best practice and lessons learned between members from different industries, disciplines and geographical locations.

 Provide opportunities for mentoring, to help members support one another with their challenges and long-term career aims.

-Provide a supportive environment for members to grow soft skills, such as public speaking, delivering webinars/presentations and their leadership skills such as influencing, negotiating, emotional intelligence and communicating with impact.
+Provide a supportive environment for members to develop their soft skills, such as public speaking, delivering webinars/presentations and their leadership skills such as influencing, negotiating, emotional intelligence and communicating with impact.

-Conduct and publish credible research to provide valuable insights into risk and risk management and the challenges faced by organisations and industries.
+Conduct and publish research to provide valuable insights into risk and risk management and the challenges faced by organisations and industries.